mattstyles/pixi-holga/readme.md

 })
 ```

-The viewport is described by a rectangular centered on `position` with edges of size `fov / zoom`, in this case, our viewport would be [5, 5, 15, 15].
+The viewport is described by a rectangular region centered on `position` with edges of size `fov / zoom`, in this case, our viewport would be [5, 5, 15, 15].
+Even though our fov extends 10 units in each direction we are zoomed in by a factor of 2, therefore 5 units in each direction, or [5, 5, 15, 15].

 We can use the following to use the camera projection to convert from a coordinate in world space to one in viewport space: